-How to Install Microsoft Edge on Fedora 39, 38 Linux
+How to Install Microsoft Edge on Fedora 40 or 39

-Install Microsoft Edge on Fedora via Microsoft RPM
+Method 1: Install Microsoft Edge via Microsoft RPM

-Update the Fedora Packages Before Microsoft Edge Installation
+Update the Fedora Packages Before the Microsoft Edge Installation

 Before jumping in, ensuring your system is up-to-date is good practice.
 This step avoids potential conflicts and ensures a smooth installation process.
 Open your terminal and execute the following command: